park-sangbeom/rl-autonomous-driving/README.md

-# Autonomous Car in Donkey Simulator
+# Autonomous Car in Unity Simulator using Reinforcement Learning

 This is a project by "굴렁쇠" team at 8th Open Lab, AI LAB KOREA Association, Inc.